 Firms’ security protocols and risk assessment capabilities are also among the factors we examine in detail.
 Below you can find an in-depth explanation of the areas we research.

 Security protects your business, employees, and assets from any damage associated with malware attacks, cyberattacks, data breaches, and other incidents.
-Since your BPO partner will get access to sensitive business information, we look for BPO companies that rely on advanced safety procedures to protect their hardware and software components.
+Since your BPO partner will get access to sensitive business information, we look for BPO companies with cyber security experts that rely on advanced safety procedures to protect their hardware and software components.

 We also examine whether the firms operate in highly protected environments and employ reliable security protocols to prevent social engineering.
 Lastly, we check whether the firms hold internationally-recognized certifications for security, such as ISO 27001 (Information Security Management System) and PCI DSS 3.2.1 (Payment Card Industry Data Security Standard).